SABTrends’ Exclusive Interview with Popular Artistes Featured In Movie ‘Lamidi Badoo’

-The concept was borne out of my fascination for the great Olamide Baddo when I had an encounter with his classical rendition of Eni Duro.
+The concept was borne out of my fascination for the great Olamide Baddo when I had an encounter with his classic rendition of Eni Duro.
 I decided to create a play that will showcase the immense wealth of talents that we have in this country.
 Some of the performers are real artiste all aspiring towards stardom.
 This movie is my way of saying fraud doesn’t pay and originality enmeshed in creativity will birth greatness.

-YOU ARE A CINEMATOGRAPHER, DIRECTOR, EDITOR, PRODUCER AND WRITER, HOW DO YOU JUGGLE ALL THESE TOGETHER AND DO YOU THINK YOUR JACK OF ALL TRADE WILL BE A MASTER OF SOMETHING?
+YOU ARE A CINEMATOGRAPHER, DIRECTOR, EDITOR, PRODUCER, AND WRITER, HOW DO YOU JUGGLE ALL THESE TOGETHER AND DO YOU THINK YOUR JACK OF ALL TRADE WILL BE A MASTER OF SOMETHING?

 LAMIDI BADOO IS A COMEDY WHY?

 People don’t understand that my first film was a tragic story and my second was a martial art thriller titled Juyang Omo Ibadan.
 I chose the genre of comedy to tell the Baddo story because I felt it will be the most effective weapon.
-Unlike other comedy film, this film tells a good love story between Lamidi and funke his rivalry with Jagba and the confusion with Alao and his wife Fefe.
+Unlike other comedy films, this film tells a good love story between Lamidi and Funke his rivalry with Jagba and the confusion with Alao and his wife Fefe.

 YOU SPOKE NORMAL YORUBA AND NOT THE IJEBU DIALECT WHY?